The name “Joolz” is legendary in the TVR tuning world.

 I left the car with Joolz for a week, and a set of race throttle bodies (worked by Andy Hoile) was installed.

 These versions have thinned spindles and bush inserts that support the shafts securely, thus eliminating the flutter on the butterflies, that can cause the throttle position sensor errors.
+The TBs were also soda blasted.

-Jools also added higher flow Bosch injectors (that provide a mist rather than jets), that also apparently improves MPG.
+Joolz also added higher flow Bosch injectors (that provide a mist rather than jets), that also apparently improves MPG.

-Once fitted, Jools then remapped the ECU, and put it back on the dyno.
+…and put it back on the dyno.

 The results (see blue line) produced 3 changes: